 For the 2021 WMP filing and future filings, BVES is focused on enhancing its processes for managing and mapping its WMP-related data to produce more useful metric values calibrated across multiple internal reporting templates and platforms.
-BVES plans to continue to enhance its data collection and modeling capabilities over 2021, further strengthening the WMP initiative categories for Risk Assessment & Mapping and Data Governance, along with execution of initiatives and enhanced operations and maintenance programs.
+BVES plans to continue to enhance its data collection and modeling capabilities over 2021, further strengthening the WMP initiative categories under Section 7.3.1 Risk Assessment & Mapping and Section 7.3.7 Data Governance, along with execution of initiatives and enhanced operations and maintenance programs.